derduskenga/crack-pins-use-stolen-pins-hashes/README.md

 ### Your task

-Your task is to implement the `computeUsernamePINDictionary` method.
+**In groups of  2 members**, your task is to implement the `computeUsernamePINDictionary` method.
 At the moment, it has a declared empty dictionary, `usernamePasswordDictionary`, which you need to add elements into, and then return it.

 For example: